redcode-labs/neurax/README.md

 <p align="center"> A framework that aids in creation of self-spreading software</p>

 <br></br>
 ## New in v.
+2.X
+- Refactor: abandoned framework-like approach in favour of a ready-to-use binary
+- Generic wget stager for all UNIX targets
+- Single config file to tweak worm's behaviour on the fly
+- Automatic self-removal via `unlinkat(2)`
+- Example LinuxKI CVE exploit to supplement network spreading capabilities
+- JSON config file is downloaded and evaluated
+- Minimalistic re-write of host harvester

+## New in v.
 2.5
 - Optional background execution of the second-stage binary (`N.StagerBg`)
 - Command stager saves and executes in context-local path